 If your partner lives in your house

-Provided your partner lives in your home as their main or only home, and that you are not estranged or divorced, the local authority should exclude the value of your home when it assesses your finances to work out how much you will have to pay towards the costs of your care.
-This means that you should not face having to sell your home to pay for care and will not need a deferred payment agreement.
+Provided your partner lives in the property as their main or only home, and that you are not estranged or divorced, the council will exclude the value of your home when it assesses how much you will have to pay towards the costs of your care.
+This means that you should not face having to sell your home to pay for care and you will not need a deferred payment agreement.

-If you and another person part-own your property (and it isn’t disregarded) and you would otherwise be eligible for a deferred payment, you should still be entitled to a deferred payment whilst in the agreement.
+If you and another person part-own your property (that isn’t disregarded) and you would otherwise be eligible for a deferred payment, you should still be entitled to a deferred payment whilst in the agreement.

 You will need to -